SRT vs. Other Protocols: Is Secure Reliable Transport For You?

 SRT is a secure, reliable transport protocol developed by Haivision, the Canadian company behind the popular Makito encoder.
 SRT is an open-source video protocol that anyone can use, and it’s designed to reduce Internet streaming latency.

 The SRT encoder is ideal for applications where every second counts — like live sports or breaking news.
 SRT delivers superior quality and reliability compared to other protocols like RTMP.
-That’s why the SRT network it’s quickly becoming the industry standard for professional media organizations.
+That’s why the SRT network is quickly becoming the industry standard for professional media organizations.

 It’s also becoming popular among independent content creators and amateurs, who use SRT to stream their content to platforms like Twitch and YouTube.
 The SRT protocol accounts for jitters, packet loss, and fluctuating bandwidth while maintaining video integrity.